Bank Of Africa

 Grant in 2016

-Mandulis Energy is a renewable energy company that develops and operates projects primarily in emerging markets.
-The company focuses on improving energy access by ensuring that its solutions are reliable, sustainable, and affordable.
-Mandulis Energy specializes in the thermochemical conversion of solid biomass in a low-oxygen environment to produce synthetic gas.
-This innovative approach enables industries to adapt and enhance their operations while delivering cleantech services tailored to the unique challenges faced in emerging markets.
+Mandulis Energy is a renewable energy company that develops and operates projects aimed at enhancing energy access in emerging markets.
+The company focuses on the thermochemical conversion of solid biomass in low-oxygen environments to produce synthetic gas.
+This innovative approach allows industries to adapt and improve their energy solutions while promoting reliability, sustainability, and affordability.
+By addressing critical energy challenges, Mandulis Energy contributes to the advancement of cleantech services in regions that require enhanced energy infrastructure.

 Eskom Holdings